mattmcclean/fastai-container-sam-app/README.md

 learn.export()
 ```

 This will create a file called `export.pkl`.
-Copy this
+Copy this file to the `vision` directory in your project.

 ## Build and deploy your application